arielherself/espresso/README.md

 ## Xi and Marcos smile for the cameras

-On Tuesday Ferdinand “Bongbong” [Marcos](https://te.arielherself.xyz/asia/2022/08/04/is-bongbong-marcoss-early-pragmatism-a-paradox-or-an-illusion), president of the Philippines, begins a state visit to China.
+On Tuesday Ferdinand “Bongbong” [Marcos](https://te.arielherself.xyz/asia/2022/08/04/is-bongbong-marcoss-early-pragmatism-a-paradox-or-an-illusion), president of the Philippines, began a state visit to China.
 Mr Marcos and Xi Jinping, China’s president, will stress the friendlier, commercial aspects of their countries’ relations, rather than their overlapping claims to parts of the[ South China Sea](https://te.arielherself.xyz/asia/2022/01/15/china-does-not-have-it-all-its-way-in-the-south-china-sea).
 There, fishing vessels crewed by Chinese militiamen persist in obstructing access to waters where international law gives the Philippines exclusive rights to catch fish, and to tap any oil and natural gas that may be found.

 If these spats were to escalate into violence, America, as the Philippines’s ally, could be dragged in.
 Nobody wants war over seafood and what, for now, is the mere promise of gas, so Mr Xi and Mr Marcos will keep up the appearance of friendship.
 The pretence will last as long as the Philippines muffles its protests about Chinese bullying—and China moderates its strong-arm tactics.